-Every March, World Kidney Day aims to raise awareness of the importance of our kidneys to our overall health.
 Dr. Ralph Clayman, UC Irvine Health urologist and a pioneer in minimally invasive treatment of kidney disease, and other specialists at the UC Irvine Health Center for Urological Care are working to reduce the frequency and impact of kidney disease and its associated health problems.

 But what are kidney stones, exactly?
 Who gets them and why?

 What are kidney stones?

 Kidney stones consist of highly concentrated substances normally found in urine, such as calcium, oxalate and phosphorus, says Clayman.
 Insufficient fluid intake allows these minerals to crystalize in the kidneys and bind together, forming stones.

 Here are some other basic facts about kidney stones: